 Notify the Affected Parties

 Once you have identified the compromised data and notified the proper authorities, you need to notify all parties that have been affected.
 Telling your customers or clients that the information they entrusted you with has been hacked is never easy.
-But assuring them that you have the situation under control and offering solutions will help soften the blow and reassure them that they can still trust you with their information.
+But assure them that you have the situation under control and offering solutions will help soften the blow and reassure them that they can still trust you with their information.

 Prevent Future Attacks